About Dr. Monnica Williams

 Dr. Williams is an expert in psychological treatment for several mental health conditions, including a specialized treatment for OCD, called Exposure and Ritual Prevention (Ex/RP).
 Ex/RP is a highly effective type of cognitive-behavioral therapy that reduces unwanted obsessions through a process of changing thoughts and behaviors.
 Most people start to see improvements during the first month of treatment.
 For those coming from a distance, intensive treatment is an option.
 Dr. Williams also offers comprehensive evaluations for psychological disorders for legal purposes.
 She is a leading expert in race-based stress and trauma.
 She also provides therapy for people seeking to improve the quality of their relationships using Functional Analytic Psychotherapy (FAP), and she is a FAP certified trainer.

 Dr. Williams frequently contributes to the public scientific discourse as a media expert.
 On television she has appeared on PBS, CTV, numerous newscasts, and talk shows.
-She has appeared on several radio shows, including NPR, and had been featured in all major media outlets in the US and Canada, including The Washington Post, The New York Times, CNN, and The Huffington Post.
+She has appeared on several radio shows, including NPR, and had been featured in all major media outlets in the US and Canada, including The Washington Post, The New York Times, CNN, CBC, and The Huffington Post.
 She has written for the New York Times and Slate, and maintains a blog on Psychology Today called Culturally Speaking.

 Dr. Williams has served on the board of directors of several organizations, including the National Alliance on Mental Illness (NAMI) — Main Line chapter, NAMI Louisville, the Delaware Valley Association of Black Psychologists, the Chacruna Institute for Psychedelic Plant Medicines, and currently the Source Research Foundation.
 She was the Diversity Delegate to the APA State Leadership Conference for the Kentucky Psychological Association two years in a row.
 She is currently a member of the International OCD Foundation (Scientific Advisory Board, Diversity Council), Association of Behavioral and Cognitive Therapies (Academic Training & Education Standards Committee), the Canadian Psychological Association (Accreditation Panel), and the American Psychological Association (APA).